Smart science to improve lives™

 Could you share a bit about your journey into science, particularly what ignited your passion?

-Biologics and gene therapies introduce a new level of complexity, which traditional excipients are not always designed to handle.
-The biggest challenge lies in building meaningful structure property performance relationships, especially when available data is limited.
-These therapies demand excipients that are tailored for stability, compatibility, and efficacy, yet the underlying mechanisms can be difficult to interpret.
-At Croda, we are working to bridge these gaps by generating relevant data, applying advanced characterisation tools, and collaborating closely with formulation scientists.
+Antibodies and gene therapies introduce a new level of complexity, which traditional excipients are not always designed to handle.
+The biggest challenge lies in building meaningful structure-property-performance relationships by understanding the mechanisms of action and interpreting limited data.
+These therapies demand excipients that are tailored for stability, compatibility, and efficacy.
+At Croda, our team is constantly working to bridge these gaps by generating relevant data, applying advanced characterization tools, and collaborating closely with customers.
 This approach allows us to support innovation while ensuring our excipients offer true functional value for these novel treatments.

 Oxidative stability is a known issue in formulations with excipients like polysorbates.
 How do you address this?